-- Staff supervisors are responsible for responding to inappropriate behavior, enforcing rules and consequences. - Students may choose between the regular hot lunch, the salad bar (except when the birthday dinner or other meal as designated is served) or bring their own lunch. - Sack lunches and meals delivered to school are not to contain soda pop or energy drinks. - The maximum seating for a breakfast or lunch table is eight. - Students are responsible for cleaning their spot at the table and the floor underneath their chair and properly disposing of the tray, utensils and uneaten food. - Students are expected to converse in a conversational voice (level 2) and stay at their tables. - All meals will be eaten in the cafeteria unless arrangements are made with a teacher. - Students are to remain in the assigned areas after lunch unless arrangements have been made with a teacher.
+- Staff supervisors are responsible for responding to inappropriate behavior, enforcing rules and consequences. - Students may choose between the regular hot lunch, the salad bar (except when the birthday dinner or other meal as designated is served) or bring their own lunch. - Sack lunches and meals delivered to school are not to contain soda pop or energy drinks. - The maximum seating for a breakfast or lunch table is six. - Students are responsible for cleaning their spot at the table and the floor underneath their chair and properly disposing of the tray, utensils and uneaten food. - Students are expected to converse in a conversational voice (level 2) and stay at their tables. - All meals will be eaten in the cafeteria unless arrangements are made with a teacher. - Students are to remain in the assigned areas after lunch unless arrangements have been made with a teacher.
 The classroom areas of the building are off limits during this time. - Students may get two (2) ala carte items at the end of lunch if parents permit.
-If the student has a negative lunch balance, he/she may not have ala carte.
+If the student has a negative lunch balance, he/she may not have ala carte. - All ala carte items must be consumed in the cafeteria.
+Ala carte items are not permitted in the hallways or classrooms.

-Food Service Policies Free or reduced priced meals shall be provided for students who qualify under state and federal rules and regulations.
+Food Service Policies

+Free or reduced priced meals shall be provided for students who qualify under state and federal rules and regulations.
 The eligibility forms, rules and regulations governing this program shall be provided by the administration to students or their parents.
 Application for Child Nutrition Program Benefits Packet is available online at www.usd320.com.